 Place your post-click landing page link strategically

-As the examples in this post demonstrate, post-click landing pages don’t always have to be standalone pages from your website.
-As long as you know where to include your link, it can be an effective technique to generate post-click landing page traffic.
+As the examples in this post demonstrate, landing pages don’t always have to be standalone pages from your website.
+As long as you know where to include your link suppose you are an author.
+You can include your author’s landing page link on your website.
+It can be an effective technique to generate landing page traffic.

 Whether you opt to place your post-click landing page link on your website or not, start building your own high-converting landing page with Instapage.
 Sign-up for an Enterprise demo today.